 The site lies on a key gateway route from the south into the City Centre.
-It currently has a negative impact on the local community and creates a poor quality built environment and issues of crime and safety.
+Although the site is in part occupied by a former public house of some local value, it generally creates a poor quality built environment and has raised issues of crime and safety.
 The redevelopment of the site would have a hugely beneficial impact on the area, improve the perception of the City at a key location and improve the vitality and safety of the surrounding streets.
 It is considered therefore that the proposal would meet the requirements of point 4 of Policy H12.

-The development would improve safety and security in the area.
 A condition should require compliance with the Crime Impact Statement and Secured by Design accreditation.
 It is considered therefore that the proposal would meet the requirements of point 5 of Policy H12.